zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md

     - Expect a 260:280 reading of ~2.0.
 1.8 means DNA contamination, >2.2 suggests salt contamination.

-12. Snap freeze, label with appropriate sample ID and store at -80°C.
+12. Snap freeze, label appropriately and store at -80°C.